Mike Morreale

 Commissioner & Co-Founder

-Mike Morreale’s visionary leadership of the Canadian Elite Basketball League stems from his extensive experience as a professional athlete, head of a professional players union, broadcaster, community leader, and successful business executive.
-That breadth of experience, along with people-first core values, has enabled Morreale to form a strong foundation for Canada’s only global team sports brand in less than four years.
+Mike Morreale’s visionary leadership of the Canadian Elite Basketball League (CEBL) is rooted in his extensive experience as a professional athlete, head of a professional players’ union, broadcaster, community leader, and accomplished business executive.
+This breadth of experience, combined with his people-first core values, has enabled Morreale to rapidly establish a strong foundation for Canada’s only global team sports brand.

-Under Morreale’s leadership the CEBL has established itself as among the best of the 200 pro basketball leagues around the world.
-It is the top FIBA league in the world playing during the spring and summer months, drawing players with experience in the NBA, NBA G League, other top international pro leagues, and with leading NCAA and U Sports programs.
-The CEBL has the highest percentage of Canadian athletes of any pro league in the country, with 75% of its players being Canadian.
+Under his leadership, the CEBL has quickly grown to 10 franchises across six provinces, making it Canada’s largest professional sports league.
+The league has positioned itself among the top professional basketball leagues worldwide— one of more than 200 globally.
+It is the premier FIBA league operating during the spring and summer months, attracting players with experience in the NBA, NBA G League, top international pro leagues, and leading NCAA and U SPORTS programs.
+The CEBL also boasts the highest percentage of Canadian athletes of any professional sports league in the country, with more than 70 per cent of its players being Canadian.

-Morreale was a standout receiver for 12 seasons in the Canadian Football League, eight with his hometown Hamilton Tiger-Cats and four with Toronto.
-He was a member of Grey Cup champion teams in 1996 and 1999, earning Grey Cup Canadian MVP honours in 1999.
-The McMaster University graduate also earned the CFL’s Most Outstanding Canadian award in 1998, and the Tom Pate Award for outstanding sportsmanship and contributions to his team and community in 2000.
-He served as player representative with the CFL Players’ Association, as vice president of sales and marketing for the players association, and in 2012 he was elected as the ninth president in the history of the CFLPA.
+A standout wide receiver during his 12-season Canadian Football League (CFL) career, Morreale played eight seasons with his hometown Hamilton Tiger-Cats and four with the Toronto Argonauts.
+He was a member of Grey Cup–winning teams in 1996 and 1999, earning Grey Cup Most Valuable Canadian honours in 1999.
+A McMaster University graduate, Morreale was named the CFL’s Most Outstanding Canadian in 1998 and received the Tom Pate Award in 2000 for outstanding sportsmanship and community contributions.
+He also served as a CFL Players’ Association player representative and vice-president of sales and marketing, before being elected the ninth president in CFLPA history in 2012.

-A popular public speaker, Morreale has worked as a broadcaster with TSN, Sportsnet, and with the Tiger-Cats.
-He launched his business career while still playing in the CFL as an owner with the Philthy McNasty’s Restaurant Group.
-He later served as director of business development with the FCT group of companies, a leading provider of real estate technology in Canada.
-It was while Morreale was director of business development with AirSprint, an aviation company delivering private jet ownership options, that he met CEBL founder Richard Petko.
+A sought-after public speaker, Morreale has worked as a broadcaster for TSN, Sportsnet, and the Hamilton Tiger-Cats.
+He launched his business career while still playing in the CFL, as a co-owner of the Philthy McNasty’s Restaurant Group.
+He later served as director of business development at the FCT group of companies, a leading provider of real estate technology in Canada.
+During his time as director of business development at AirSprint, a private aviation company, Morreale met CEBL founder Richard Petko.

-Petko and Morreale began discussions that led to the concept of the CEBL, which launched in May of 2018 and began play in May of 2019 with six original franchises.
-Under Morreale’s leadership the CEBL was the only pro sports league in Canada to grow during the two years that Covid-19 severely impacted sports in Canada, and it was the first pro sports league to return to play in Canada after the pandemic shut down sports in March of 2020.
-He forged a multi-year partnership with CBC that put the game in front of viewers across Canada starting with the 2020 season, and with carriers that have streamed the games to basketball viewers around the world.
-Despite the impact of Covid-19, the CEBL has expanded to nine franchises in five provinces for the 2022 season.
+Their conversations led to the formation of the CEBL, which was officially launched in May 2018 and began play in May 2019 with six original franchises.
+Under Morreale’s leadership, the CEBL became the only professional sports league in Canada to grow during the two years that COVID-19 severely impacted the sports industry.
+It was also the first pro league in Canada to return to play after the pandemic shutdown in March 2020.
+Morreale secured a multi-year partnership with CBC, bringing national television exposure beginning with the 2020 season, along with digital streaming that has expanded the league’s global reach.

-Morreale’s long-term vision for the CEBL includes at least 16 franchises across Canada.
-The league will represent Canada in global basketball competitions while serving at the forefront of developing all aspects of the fastest-growing sport in Canada from grassroots basketball to the professional ranks.
+Morreale’s long-term vision includes expanding to at least 16 franchises across the country.
+The league is at the forefront of developing all aspects of basketball in Canada—from grassroots programs to the professional level—fueling the continued rise of the country's fastest-growing sport.